 - 1 red onion - finely chopped

 - 1 red pepper - (chopped into small pieces)

 - 1 tsp ground cumin

-- Half tsp smoked paprika
+- 1/2 tsp smoked paprika

 - Handful chopped fresh coriander - (or 1 tbsp frozen chopped coriander)

-- 4 slices of lemon to serve
+- 4 slices lemon - (or lime) to serve

 - Add the cumin and paprika and cook for a further couple of minutes